mweiberg-fsu/coaps-ship/README.md

 1. For each available CSV file, up to 1000 lines of data will be allocated to a singular chunk
 1. Calculations for chunks are done in parallel, where one chunk is allocated a processor core

+### Generate Output CSV Files
+1. After all lines of data have been processed, processed uncertainty calculations will be saved in a csv file
+1. Files are stored in `data/output/SHIP_ID/*_processed.csv` (see directory overview for more information)

 ## Config Options
 1. The number of processor cores allocated can be set by `proc_num` for parallel processing
 1. Ship list can be set for array of vessels